 These maps, courtesy Rick Suarez, LU9DA, show current DX cluster results for each band.
 You can scroll to position the band for the map of your current interest to show real-time spots within the last hour, and the maps will refresh each ten minutes.

 The auroral map, courtesy the NOAA Space Weather Prediction Center using its new OVATION model, shows the area that is predicted to be affected by auroral ionization for the time indicated at the bottom right of the image.
 To see the map full size, right click on the image and select "view image" from the pop-up menu.
-The brighter the green color, the more intense the ionization.
+The brighter the green color, or when it goes yellow or even red, the more intense the ionization.
 Signals that travel through this region are subjected to phase distortion and very rapid selective fading, often giving a single-sideband signal a characteristic "watery" sound.
-As ionization becomes more intense, particularly after a coronal mass ejection, auroral curtains ("northern lights") can occur and radio signals can be literally bounced off the visible auroral curtains, though the effects noted above can become extreme, making SSB signals unusable, PSK signals very error-prone, and giving CW signals their own modulation.
+As ionization becomes more intense, particularly after a coronal mass ejection, auroral curtains ("northern lights") can occur and radio signals can be literally bounced off the visible auroral curtains, though the effects noted above can become extreme, making SSB signals unintelligible, PSK signals become very error-prone, and giving CW signals their own modulation, a characteristic buzzing sound.
 The visible aurora borealis should be visible at any point north of the fine red line seen on the map - which means any point north of that line should have 6-meter propagation to many another points north of it, by bouncing the signal off of the auroral curtains.
 These maps are generated by calculation, rather than actual measurement, because the polar auroral data is rather sparse, being measured only every 90 minutes by the POES satellite, which does not always pass through the auroral region due to the nature of its orbit.
 For that reason, these maps are mostly good guestimates.

 To view map and read legends, right click on the map and select View Image.
 It will then be presented on your browser in full size.
 To return, click your browser's "back" button.